 C environments are better at managing dependencies and they offer a larger degree of incrementality than Java environments.
 The baseline offset in terms of program memory of simple C functionality is very small.
 C can directly access memory and device registers and C can easily be integrated, in an incremental manner, with any build and execution environment.
-C compilers have developed over many years and produce efficient code for a large range of platforms, both in terms of execution speed and memory requirements.
-C is the standard for any other execution environment in terms of efficiency.
+C compilers have developed over many years and produce efficient code for a large range of platforms, both in terms of execution environment in terms of efficiency.
 So C has been a natural choice of language for embedded software engineers, since C, to a higher degree than higher level languages, enables the engineer to control, in detail, the use of the limited memory- and computational resources available.